If you want to to create content that aligns with your marketing and business goals and delivers results, you know it takes time.

 The best thing your content can do for you is to bring you reach, visibility, and conversions long after you’ve published it and paid attention to it.

-How can you achieve this productively?
+How can you achieve this efficiently?
 With content repurposing.
 Repurposing is the action of taking a piece of content you’ve already created and adjusting it to a different platform and a new format.

 Essentially everything I’ve learned about repurposing is thanks to the incredible Brittany Berger, a content marketing strategist and my number one resource when it comes to all things productivity.